Milla-L/gdim33-weekly-activities-Milla-L/README.md

 This class period, I made further modifications to my shader graph and attempted to make it so that two would overlay while having different effects.
 Additionally, I fixed my second alternate ending and optimized the coding to make it cleaner.

+## W10
+### Activity 1
+1. Since the last milestone, I have redone my renderer to make the second render layer move significantly differently.